khannay/mdetect/README.md

 ## Getting Started

+The project report is available in the [report](./report.md) directory and the jupyter notebooks are available in the [nbs](nbs) directory.
+The `/nbs/00_core.ipynb` contains the core functionality of the project.

 From the home directory of the project the python package can be installed using the following command: